 Package 3 continues as the evening reception starts.
 After the magic show and games, Peter circulates the main reception making balloon models for the children as souvenirs of the occasion.
 He’ll even make more sophisticated models for the grown-ups if asked, and usually makes something special for the bride and groom – all part of the service.
 Usually an hour is enough to cover the whole room, but larger weddings may take longer and therefore carry an additional charge.

 These are three of the most popular packages Magic Peter offers, but just like every other aspect of a wedding day, the children’s entertainment can be as unique or different as the bride and groom care to make it.
 For instance, Peter is happy to stroll amongst the guests making balloon models or performing informal magic for the children while the photographs are being taken.
 Or, at smaller weddings, he can provide a quiet, intimate magic show for a small number of children in one corner of the main hall.
 You may prefer to let Peter use his experience and skills where and when they are most appropriate by hiring him for a fixed length of time but with no brief.

 Children’s entertainment at a wedding really is up to you, and almost anything is possible, dependent on the budget available and the venue for the reception.
-If you a date set, complete the enquiry form now and details can be firmed up once the date is booked.
+If you have set a date, complete the enquiry form below and details can be firmed up once your big day is in Peter’s diary.